Whew, long time without another post – it’s been a busy time, glad to get back to blogging.

 Watch the video for a full description and how it works.
 I gotta say, it’s really cool, excuse the pun!

-This controller has an easy to use SPI protocol and handles all the hard work of driving this display (multiplexing, generating bias voltages, ect.).
+This controller uses the PCD8544 controller IC has an easy to use SPI protocol and handles all the hard work of driving this display (multiplexing, generating bias voltages, ect.)
+Using the display is relatively easy with any microcontroller, I used a breakout board for ease of access on a breadboard/stripboard.